Joshep422/Joshep422/README.md

 💞️ I’m looking to collaborate on company or client who want to build the web project.

-📫 joshephan422@gmail.com
+📫 taranvadym54@gmail.com

-😄 Pronouns: Harry
+😄 Pronouns: Master

 ⚡ Fun fact: I like to play Dota and read the book.